joshcarp/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 ```

 Almost every `protoc` plugin either requires this, so this is the recommended
 `strategy`.
-The `directory` strategy is used by default if omitted.
+The `directory` strategy is used by default if omitted for local plugins.
+Remote plugins use `all` for every invocation.

 2. `all`